Source: OJ L, 2025/299, 13.2.2025Current language: EN

 Article 4 Business continuity plans

-When implementing the business continuity policy referred to in Article 68(7) of Regulation (EU) 2023/1114, crypto-asset service providersmeans a legal person or other undertaking whose occupation or business is the provision of one or more crypto-asset services to clients on a professional basis, and that is allowed to provide crypto-asset services in accordance with Article 59; shall establish business continuity plans.
+When implementing the business continuity policy referred to in Article 68(7) of Regulation (EU) 2023/1114, crypto-asset service providers shall establish business continuity plans.
 The business continuity plans shall set out the procedures necessary to protect and, where necessary, re-establish:

 The business continuity plans shall contain the following:

-a range of possible adverse scenarios relating to the operation of critical or important functionsmeans a critical or important function as defined in Article 3, point (22), of Regulation (EU) 2022/2554;, including the unavailability of business functions, staff, workspace, external suppliers, data centres, or loss or alteration of critical data and documents;
+a range of possible adverse scenarios relating to the operation of critical or important functions, including the unavailability of business functions, staff, workspace, external suppliers, data centres, or loss or alteration of critical data and documents;

 the procedures and policies to be followed in case of a disruptive incident, including:

-the measures that are necessary to recover critical or important functionsmeans a critical or important function as defined in Article 3, point (22), of Regulation (EU) 2022/2554;;
+the measures that are necessary to recover critical or important functions;

-the deadlines by which those critical or important functionsmeans a critical or important function as defined in Article 3, point (22), of Regulation (EU) 2022/2554; are to be recovered;
+the deadlines by which those critical or important functions are to be recovered;

 recovery point objectives;